 1. Sense of Physical Safety

 Constantly having to worry about defending yourself is not conducive to developing oneself.
 That’s why recovering individuals and family members need to feel physically safe within their treatment and home environment.

 The person needs open communication, careful confrontation, and assessment.
 He or she must be removed from emotionally toxic environments where they may be surrounded by verbal abuse, codependent behaviors, shaming, over-criticizing, blaming, threatening, and punishing.

 3. Sense of Identity

-Identity is almost always in question when active addicts enter into treatment.
+Identity is almost always in question when people enter into addiction treatment.
 Additionally, the identity of the family is fragile and threatened as well.
 The re-establishment of identity without active addiction is a vital element of recovery and necessary to repair self-esteem.
-Recovering individuals need to look to other basic aspects of themselves as defining factors, such as being a parent, sibling, friend, student, employee, employer or a person recovery, in order to reform their sense of identity.
+Recovering individuals need to look to other basic aspects of themselves as defining factors, such as being a parent, sibling, friend, student, employee, employer, or a person recovering to reform their sense of identity.

 4. Sense of Belonging

-Recovering individuals and their families need to feel a sense of social acceptance, validation and connection.
-Because of this, recovery and sober living communities are absolutely essential for achieving a sense of belonging and a healthy self-esteem.
+Recovering individuals and their families need to feel a sense of social acceptance, validation, and connection.
+Because of this, recovery and sober living communities are essential for achieving a sense of belonging and healthy self-esteem.

 5. Sense of Mission